Advanced Family & Sports Podiatry

 Fungal Nail Treatment Albany

+Also known as onyochomycosis, these are common fungal infections that affect the fingernails and toenails.
 They are caused by various types of fungi (dermatophytes, yeasts, and molds) that thrive in warm and moist environments.
-Fungal nail infections are more prevalent in toenails than in fingernails, and they can be quite persistent if left untreated.
+Fungal nail infections are more prevalent in toenails than in fingernails, but even if it's a nail that you or others rarely see, it's important to seek treatment to address the issue.

 Age